sublimeye/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 5: Jan 7, 2018
+**Today's Progress**: #codewars and #golang again **Thoughts:** Feeling better with simple Go stuff.
+Although noticed a disadvantage in codewars - I spend more time on algorithm/kata solving than actual code writing.
+I think at this point it would be more helpful to focus on language specifics, data types manipulations, etc.

 ### Day 4: Jan 6, 2018
 **Today's Progress**: #codewars, fundamentals and simple data types manipulations **Thoughts:** I think doing simple codewars is a better option at this point compared to more advanced language usage.
 I'll try to stick with codewars for a few more days before jumping into more advanced stuff.